 Building on from this question, we started to think about why kitchens are one size, but bedrooms and gardens are another size.
 Using Minecraft and the idea that a bed takes two blocks, we could start planning room sizes in creative mode.

 We used the blocks to calculate the area of the rooms we built by counting the blocks, a simple but effective way to calculate the area of a shape.
-We then quickly made the leap into making our calculating more efficient by thinking about how arrays worked and how we could multiply the length by the width to find the area.
+We then quickly made the leap into making our calculations more efficient by thinking about how arrays worked and how we could multiply the length by the width to find the area.

-We moved onto splitting irregular shapes into two or three shapes and used different coloured blocks to calculate.
-During these sessions the children discovered the formula for calculating the area and it spread around the classroom.
+We moved on to splitting irregular shapes into two or three shapes and used different coloured blocks to calculate.
+During these sessions, the children discovered the formula for calculating the area and it spread around the classroom.

 The children then took this ‘playing’ into their maths books and demonstrated a clear understanding of how to find the area of regular and irregular shapes following a formula they’d discovered.